atomkowicz/flashcards/README.md

 ## Instalation

-* install all project dependencies with `yarn install`
+* install all project dependencies with `yarn install`.
-* start the development server with `yarn start`
+* start the development server with `yarn start`.

 ## Local storage

-This project uses local storage to keep user data
+This project uses local storage to keep user data.

 ## Licensing

-This project is under MIT licence
+This project is under MIT licence.